symfony/symfony-docs/forms.rst

 Dealing with HTML forms is one of the most common - and challenging - tasks for a web developer.
-Symfony integrates a Form component that makes dealing with forms easy.
+Symfony integrates a Form component that makes dealing with forms straightforward.
 In this article, you'll build a complex form from the ground up, learning the most important features of the form library along the way.

 .. note::